livecode/livecode-ide/notes/feature-property_inspector.md

 ## Widget Properties

 Widget metadata is used to control the display of widget properties in the inspector.
-Each item of metadata of the form
+Items of metadata which determine property attributes are of the form:

 metadata <property>.<attribute> is "<value>"

-is stored as property data for the widget at load time.
+These are stored as property data for the widget at load time.
 The <attribute> can be any of those specified in the Property Attributes section above.
 If the attributes are not specified, their values are as follows:
 * default - "no_default"
 * editor - "com.livecode.pi.number" for Integer/Real properties, "com.livecode.pi.<type>" for properties of type <type>.
 * group - the name of the property